sajjadhs/NetworkIPS-SDK/README.md

     }
 ```

-** Order type is set to sale by default,it means no need to capture the money, because it will be captured automatically by networkips after successful payment,
+** Order type is set to sale by default,it means no need to capture the money because it will be captured automatically by networkips after successful payment,
-If you want to control it manually the you need to modify CreateOrderRequest and set action="AUTH".
+If you want to control it manually then you will need to modify CreateOrderRequest file and set action="AUTH".

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change/add.

 ## License